 Manager, In Sync!
 Network

-Yet, again, it doen’t stop there.
-Shannon has applied her background more specifically by transitioning to the field of health and wellness.
-She earned her personal training and group fitness certifications as well as began teaching Dance for PD® classes for seniors and those living with Parkinson disease.
-As the PMD Alliance In Sync Network Manager, she expertly blends her dance and movement experience with the opportunity to help support group leaders expand their roles and deepen their engagement in the movement disorder communities across the nation.
-Shannon’s creativity is endless and her ability to connect, empathize and engage with people is immediately evident in all of her interactions.
-All of the knowledge and skills that Shannon has gained are utilized as she coaches and guides support group leaders nationally to not just lead their groups, but to lead them in experiential ways and increase their capacity to live their lives more fully.
+A teacher at heart, Shannon earned her personal training and group fitness certifications and began teaching Dance for PD® classes for seniors and those living with Parkinson disease.
+As the PMD Alliance In Sync Network Manager, she expertly blends elements of dance and movement with the opportunity to help support group leaders expand their roles and deepen their engagement in the movement disorder communities.

 Manager, Digital Programs

-Amy’s fierce passion for living contributes to her commitment to ensure that PMD Alliance is recognized as the leading voice for deep change and personal connection, while partnering with others, in the Parkinson’s and movement disorder community.
+She’s worked for more than fifteen years in Marketing and Communications—spurring change for namesake brands in both the corporate and nonprofit sectors.
+Amy’s fierce passion for living and laughing and connecting in the moment contributes to her commitment to ensure that PMD Alliance is the leading voice for personal connection in the Parkinson and movement disorder community.

 Robin Myers, MAc

 Robin holds a Master’s degree in Accounting, and her résumé boasts a long and varied history in accounting, grant reporting and financial management within health-centered nonprofits.
 She is a rock star in managing the many-faceted financial and business aspects of PMD Alliance.
 But that’s just for starters.
 Robin has also earned her Master’s degree from Han University as an acupuncturist and is currently pursuing her doctorate.